alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/README.md

 3. For performance under react, all operation functions such as `send`, `update`, `abort`, etc. are wrapped with `useCallback`.

+4. All binding functions starting with `on` can be chained.

 ## Table of contents

 <DocCardList />